 Finally whilst we are on the subject of confusing and nonsensical titles, I also want to talk about another confusing title I am the shamful owner of.
-That is an ‘ESP’ which sounds more like I have some sort or supernatural pyschological power, but actually stands for an Extended Scope Practitioner.
+That is an ‘ESP’ which sounds more like I have some supernatural power, but actually stands for an Extended Scope Practitioner.

-ESP’s are tasked with the same remit as consultants and doctors, that is to assess, diagnose and triage patients appropriately.
-ESP’s are able to request investigations and tests, such as X-rays, MRI’s, CT’s, blood tests etc. ESP’s are also able in some posts list patients for surgery, and are trained in other skills such as sonography and injection therapy.
+ESP’s are tasked with the same remit as consultants and doctors, that is to assess, diagnose patients appropriately.
+ESP’s are able to request investigations and tests, such as X-rays, MRI’s, CT’s, blood tests etc, some are also able to list patients for surgery, and trained in other skills such as sonography and injection therapy.

-There has been a call to change the ESP title to Advanced Practitioner recently, which although I think is a slightly better title, it still is not that clear that the individual is a physiotherapist.
-I am proud to have achieved an ESP post, and proud to be given the responsibility that this post comes with, however I am also proud that I am a physiotherapist and so I think the title needs to reflect this.
+There has been a call to change the ESP title to Advanced Practitioner recently, which although I think is a slightly better, it still is not that clear that the individual is a physiotherapist.
+I am proud to have achieved an ESP post and proud to be given the responsibility that this comes with, however, I am also proud that I am a physiotherapist and so I think the title needs to reflect this.

-So in summary, clear, concise, and most importantly simple professional titles are important.
+Clear, concise, and most importantly simple professional titles are important.
 They allow patients to understand and be able to choose and decide which therapist is best matched for their needs and issues.
-However, confusing, lengthy, or made up titles like ‘Osteopractor‘ add nothing and their utility needs to be questioned.
+Confusing, lengthy, or made up titles like ‘Osteopractor‘ add nothing and they need to be questioned and abandoned

-I have a vision that one day all the current titles of therapist such as physio, osteopath, and chiropractor will become obsolete, as all the therapy’s become more aligned in their philosophy, training, and practice, and eventually we will see the emergence of a new unified neuro-musculo-skeletal therapist.
+I have a dream that one day all the current titles of therapist such as physio, osteopath, and chiropractor will become obsolete, as they become more aligned in their philosophy, training, and practice, and eventually we will see the emergence of a newly unified therapist.